The Generalized Injectivity Conjecture: Abstract

 \section{Abstract}

 This work is part of the author's PhD thesis under the supervision of Volker Heiermann, at Aix-Marseille University.
 The author has benefited from a grant of Agence Nationale de la Recherche with reference ANR-13-BS01-0012 FERPLAY.
 We are very grateful to Patrick Delorme for a careful reading and detailed comments on various part of this work.
 We also thank Dan Ciabotaru, Jean-Pierre Labesse, Omer Offen, François Rodier, Allan Silberger, and Marko Tadi\'c for interesting suggestions and discussions.
+The author would like to express her gratitude to the anonymous referee for her/his very careful reading which helped improve the clarity of exposition.